 We and our wholly-owned Israeli subsidiary, Kornit Digital Technologies Ltd., or Kornit Technologies, are entitled to various tax benefits under the Israeli Law for the Encouragement of Capital Investments, 1959, or the Investment Law.
-As a result of this status, the effective tax rate for our taxable income generated in Israel is expected to be between zero and 5% starting in 2014.
-However, if we do not meet the requirements for maintaining these benefits, they may be reduced or cancelled and the relevant operations would be subject to Israeli corporate tax at the standard rate, which is currently set at 26.5% for 2014 and onwards.
-In addition to being subject to the standard corporate tax rate, we could be required to refund any tax benefits that we have already received, plus interest and penalties thereon.
+As a result of this status, the effective tax rate for our taxable income generated in Israel is expected to be between zero and 5% in 2016.
+However, if we do not meet the requirements for maintaining these benefits, they may be reduced or cancelled and the relevant operations would be subject to Israeli corporate tax at the standard rate, which was 26.5% in 2014 and 2015 and is currently set at 25% for 2016 and onwards.
+In addition to being subject to the standard corporate tax rate, we could be required to refund any tax benefits that we have already received, as adjusted by the Israeli consumer price index, plus interest and penalties thereon.
 Even if we continue to meet the relevant requirements, the tax benefits that our current beneficiary enterprises receive may not be continued in the future at their current levels or at all.
 If these tax benefits were reduced or eliminated, the amount of taxes that we pay would likely increase, as all of our operations would consequently be subject to corporate tax at the standard rate, which could adversely affect our results of operations.
 Additionally, if we increase our activities outside of Israel, for example, via acquisitions, our increased activities may not be eligible for inclusion in Israeli tax benefit programs.
-See "Taxation and Israeli Government Programs Applicable to our Company-Law for the Encouragement of Capital Investments, 5719-1959."
+See "ITEM 5.
+Operating and Financial Review and Prospects - Taxation and Israeli Government Programs Applicable to our Company-Law for the Encouragement of Capital Investments, 5719-1959."

 We received Israeli government grants for certain research and development activities.
-The terms of those grants require us to satisfy specified conditions and to pay penalties in addition to repayment of the grants upon certain events.
+The terms of those grants require us to satisfy specified conditions.

-Our research and development efforts were financed in part through grants from the Israeli Office of the Chief Scientist, or OCS, totaling approximately \$0.2 million.
-As of December 31, 2014, the balance of the principal and interest in respect of our commitments for future payments to the OCS totals approximately \$0.2 million.
-Even following full repayment of any OCS grants, we must nevertheless continue to comply with the requirements of the Israeli Law for the Encouragement of Industrial Research and Development, 5744-1984, and related regulations, or collectively, the R&D Law.
-When a company develops know-how, technology or products using OCS grants, the terms of these grants and the R&D Law restrict the transfer outside of Israel of such know-how, and the manufacturing or manufacturing rights of such products, technologies or know-how, without the prior approval of the OCS.
-Therefore, if aspects of our technologies are deemed to have been developed with OCS funding, the discretionary approval of an OCS committee would be required for any transfer to third parties outside of Israel of know-how or manufacturing or manufacturing rights related to those aspects of such technologies.
+Our research and development efforts were financed in part through grants from the Israeli National Authority for Technological Innovation (previously known as the Israeli Office of the Chief Scientist), or OCS, which we repaid in full in 2015.
+Even though we have fully repaid our OCS grants, we must nevertheless continue to comply with the requirements of the Israeli Law for the Encouragement of Research, Development and Technological Innovation, 5744-1984, and related regulations, or collectively, the R&D Law.
+When a company develops know-how, technology or products using OCS grants, the terms of these grants and the R&D Law restrict the transfer outside of Israel of OCS-supported know-how, and the manufacturing or manufacturing rights of such products, technologies or know-how, without the prior approval of the OCS.
+Therefore, if aspects of our technologies are deemed to have been developed with OCS funding, the discretionary approval of an authorized OCS committee, or the Committee, would be required for any transfer to third parties outside of Israel of know-how or of manufacturing or manufacturing rights related to such technologies.
 We may not receive those approvals.
-Furthermore, the OCS may impose certain conditions on any arrangement under which it permits us to transfer technology out of Israel.
+Furthermore, the Committee may impose conditions on any arrangement under which it permits us to transfer OCS-supported technology or know-how out of Israel.